tonycoz/p5-Promise-ES6/README.md

 to be canceled.
 See [Net::Curl::Promiser](https://metacpan.org/pod/Net::Curl::Promiser) for an example of this approach.

-You’ll need to decide if it makes more sense for your application to leave a canceled query in the “pending” state or to resolve or reject it.
+You’ll need to decide if it makes more sense for your application to leave a canceled query in the “pending” state or to “settle” (i.e., resolve or reject) it.
 All things being equal, I feel the first approach is the most intuitive.

 # MEMORY LEAKS